wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 I>
 I> You can check what packages are installed in your (virtual) environment by issuing the command `pip list`.

-To make the `UserProfile` model data accessible via the Django admin Web interface, add the following lines to the `admin.py` file.
+To make the `UserProfile` model data accessible via the Django admin Web interface, import the new `UserProfile` model into Rango's `admin.py` module.

 {lang="python",linenos=off}
 	from rango.models import UserProfile

-	...
+Now you can register the new model with the admin interface, with the following line.

+{lang="python",linenos=off}
 	admin.site.register(UserProfile)